JamFar/Data-Science-Assignment-2017/README.md

 # Data-Science-Assignment-2017
-This repository will hold any raw data extracted from Donald Trump's public Twitter account information.
+This repository holds any raw data extracted from Donald Trump's public Twitter account information.

 Should you wish to extract the data from these text files: